chorus-ai/privacy_scan_tool/UserGuide.md

 Where mimic is the database name and mimiciii is the data schema name

-### Plain text files :  Comma-separated values files with header.
-You can select the folder contains the source data in the tool
+### Plain text files :

+Comma-separated values files with header.
+You can select the folder contains the source data in the tool.

 Please don’t change the 'LOCAL_TEXT_FILES': 'LOCAL_TEXT_FILES' session